 The Rothschild’s Giraffe are part of a recent genetic study by the Giraffe Conservation Foundation, and are now considered the Nubian Giraffe G. c. camelopardalis a subspecies of the Northern Giraffe.
-Soysambu currently hosts a population of approximately 124 giraffes.
-As of August 2018, we have identified 50 males, 41 females and 33 young.
+Soysambu currently hosts a population of approximately 140 giraffe.
+As of February 2021, we have identified 57 males, 56 females and 27 juveniles.

 Press release from Soysambu Conservancy

 Tragically, Soysambu Conservancy has suffered the deaths of 3 giraffe killed by electrocution in two separate incidents but at the same location over last weekend.
 KWS and KP&L have been on site and rectified the problem with the line.
 Furthermore, they are inspecting the rest of the line and will continue their work over the coming week to improve any weak links they may identify.
 Although some work was done on this line to improve its safety in 2019 we will be working closely with both KWS and KP&L to eliminate such incidents in the future.
 Over the last 23 years Soysambu Conservancy has nurtured a herd of Rothschild’s giraffe with much success so that having started with 7 animals the herd now stands at 144.
 This tragic incident is a very disappointing setback for Soysambu Conservancy as the giraffe are a core element of our conservation efforts and we will continue to prioritise their conservation in the future.